adityatodi/os-rag/readme.md

 5. Submit a pull request

 ## Contact
-For any questions or inquiries, please contact [insert contact information here].
+For any questions or inquiries, please contact [Aditya Todi](mailto:atodi@cs.stonybrook.edu).